SteamOS · Bazzite · CachyOS · Steam Deck · Windows (beta)

 Virtual controller

-The agent creates a real Xbox 360 gamepad on the box, so Steam and your games see genuine input — sticks, D-pad, ABXY, triggers, and haptics.
+The service presents a standard Xbox controller to the box, so Steam and your games see genuine input: sticks, D-pad, ABXY, triggers, haptics.
+Handy when the real controller is dead or across the room.

 Swipe mode